Trump postpones Denmark trip after prime minister declines to sell him Greenland

 “Greenland is rich in valuable resources such as minerals, the purest water and ice, fish stocks, seafood, renewable energy and is a new frontier for adventure tourism,” Greenland’s Ministry of Foreign Affairs said Friday in a tweet.
 “We’re open for business, not for sale.”

-Trump’s interest, which was a closely held secret until last week, stems largely from the island’s potential as a hedge against Chinese and Russian expansion in the Arctic.
+Trump earlier Tuesday renewed his call for Russia to be allowed to rejoin the Group of Seven industrial nations whose annual meeting he will attend this weekend in France.

+Trump is not the first U.S. president to propose buying Greenland.
+After World War II, President Harry S. Truman’s administration offered to purchase the country from Denmark for $100 million.
+The U.S. military had a presence in Greenland during the war as a means to protect the continent if Germany tried to attack.

-He told reporters Sunday that owning Greenland is “hurting Denmark very badly” and that “they carry it at a great loss,” although he did not immediately provide evidence to back up those claims.
+Trump told reporters Sunday that owning Greenland is “hurting Denmark very badly” and that “they carry it at a great loss,” although he did not immediately provide evidence to back up those claims.

 Although many in the United States have mocked the idea, one Democratic lawmaker on Sunday voiced openness to considering it.
-Sen. Joe Manchin of West Virginia said on CBS’ “Face the Nation” that “changes are happening” in Greenland as a result of climate change, “and the people up there understand it and they’re trying to adjust to it.”
+Sen. Joe Manchin, D-W.Va., said on CBS’ “Face the Nation” that “changes are happening” in Greenland as a result of climate change, “and the people up there understand it and they’re trying to adjust to it.”

 “We have a very strategic base up there, a military base, which we visited,” Manchin said, referring to his visit to Greenland earlier this year as part of a bipartisan congressional delegation.
 “And I understand the strategy for that in that part of the world and the Arctic opening up the way it is now.”

-On Tuesday night, Fox News host Pete Hegseth took an optimistic view of events, musing that perhaps Denmark was simply holding out in the hopes of getting Trump to reveal how much he was willing to pay for the island.
+In an appearance on the Fox Business channel Tuesday night, Fox News host Pete Hegseth, a favorite of the president, took an optimistic view of events, musing that perhaps Denmark was simply holding out in the hopes of getting Trump to reveal how much he was willing to pay for the island.

-“It’s one of these big, bold ideas that no one would’ve thought of, that the modern era mostly bats aside and says would never happen,” Hegseth said of buying Greenland on Fox Business Network.
+“It’s one of these big, bold ideas that no one would’ve thought of, that the modern era mostly bats aside and says would never happen,” Hegseth said of buying Greenland.
 “But hey, maybe it’s just an initial rebuff.
 Maybe it’s part of their negotiations.
-‘Hey, we want a better price for Greenland.’ “
+‘Hey, we want a better price for Greenland.'”